404SkillNotFound/404SkillNotFound/README.md

     <td valign="top" width="60%">
       <h2> About Me</h2>
       <p>
-        I build efficient, scalable solutions with a primary focus on C++ and high-performance computing.
-My work centers on algorithm optimization and robust system architecture.
+        I focus on C++ and performance-oriented programming, with an emphasis on algorithms, memory management, and system-level design.
         <br/><br/>
-        This profile serves as a curated log of my projects and technical explorations.
+        This profile serves as a curated log of my projects, experiments, and ongoing technical exploration.
       </p>
     </td>
     <td valign="top" width="40%">